htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

 :classad-attribute:`KillSig`
     The Unix signal number that the job wishes to be sent before being forcibly killed.
-It is relevant only for jobs running on Unix machines. :classad-attribute:`KillSigTimeout` as of HTCondor version 7.7.3.
+It is relevant only for jobs running on Unix machines.

+:classad-attribute:`KillSigTimeout`
+    This attribute is replaced by the functionality in ``JobMaxVacateTime`` as of HTCondor version 7.7.3.
 The number of seconds that the job requests the
     *condor_starter* wait after sending the signal defined as ``KillSig`` and before forcibly removing the job.
 The actual amount of time will be the minimum of this value and the execute machine's configuration variable ``KILLING_TIMEOUT``

-:classad-attribute:`KILLING_TIMEOUT`
+:classad-attribute:`LastMatchTime``
     An integer containing the epoch time when the job was last successfully matched with a resource (gatekeeper) Ad.